mdtraj/mdtraj/docs/mdconvert.rst

                    input [input ...]

   Convert molecular dynamics trajectories between formats.
-The DCD, XTC, TRR, binpos, NetCDF, binpos, and HDF5 formats are supported (.xtc, .nc, .trr, .h5, .pdb, .binpos, .dcd)
+The DCD, XTC, TRR, NetCDF, and HDF5 formats are supported (.xtc, .nc, .trr, .h5, .pdb, .dcd)

   positional arguments:
     input                 path to one or more trajectory files.
 Multiple